GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

     }
     ```

-1. Add the following code at the end of the **app.js** file that add the **DetailsOf** dialog.
-This dialog shows the specific article based in this title.
+1. Add the following code at the end of the **app.js** file that add a **DetailsOf** dialog.
+This dialog retrieves an specific article based in its title.
+It is triggered by a regular expression that detects the _'show me the article'_ phrase in the user input.

     ```javascript
     bot.dialog('DetailsOf', [